Step 10: Launch

-Method 2: Modifying an existing button with Donate Link (recommended)
+Method 2: Modifying an existing button with the Donate Link (recommended)

 If you want to replace your website’s existing donation button with the Donate Link component from the Elements library, create the component in the Elements view of the Fundraise Up Dashboard.
 When you have finished customizing the link settings, create it and copy its URL.
 Then, replace the code of your existing button with the code snippet from your Fundraise Up account.

-The benefit of using Donate Link instead of Donate Button is that you can retain the original styling of your website’s donation button.
-For websites with complex layouts or advanced styling, using Donate Link is likely the preferred implementation approach.
+The benefit of using a Donate Link instead of a Donate Button is that you can retain the original styling of your website’s donation button.
+For websites with complex layouts or advanced styling, using a Donate Link is likely the optimal implementation approach.

 1<a href="https://donate.ropsi.org/-/XWZBZUBB" class="myButton">Donate now</a>